-We suggest seven changes, most of which rest on the notion of avoiding opportunism by early preparation, taking advantage of leadership that looks forward rather than merely anticipates and reacts.
+We suggest seven changes, most of which rest on the notion of preventing opportunism by early preparation on the part of the executive and Senate leadership.
 Four reforms focus on a fast start to appointments derived from expanding transition capacities in the campaigns and in the Senate.
-For example, campaigns normally learn about appointments from their "landing teams," agency specific and typically policy driven groups looking to dominate on a policy outcome following the election.
-Or they learn about appointments from the Plum Book, the joint congressional-executive publication describing all PAS appointments but published four years earlier or available only after the election.
+For example, campaigns normally learn about appointments from their "landing teams," agency-specific and typically policy-driven groups looking to dominate on a policy outcome following the election.
+Or they learn about appointments from the Plum Book, the joint congressional-executive publication describing all presidential appointments needing Senate confirmation (PAS) but published 4 years earlier or available only after the election.
 Neither source provides timely information that would guide preparations for the operational necessities of the national government.
-The influence of these two conditions over the process either encourages policy commitment over administrative competence or offers a picture of the personnel challenges four years in the past.
-We suggest a more timely production of the Plum Book earlier in the campaign to apprise the transition planners of their immediate challenges.
-We suggest prioritizing operational responsibilities over ideological commitment, assuming that for many positions in governing getting the position secured early aids the administration more than achieving some ideological purity.
+The influence of these two conditions over the process either encourages policy commitment over administrative competence or offers a picture of the personnel challenges 4 years in the past.
+We suggest a production of the Plum Book earlier in the campaign to apprise the transition planners of their immediate challenges.
+We suggest prioritizing operational responsibilities over ideological commitment, assuming that for many positions in governing, getting the position secured early aids the administration more than achieving some ideological purity.

-We also suggest a number of changes that increase resources to the early stages of the appointments process with the aim of standing-up earlier a national government's critical personnel and taking advantage of the early absence of a demanding policy agenda.
-We propose that the executive set an objective of offering 400 nominations by the end of the first 100 days.
+We also suggest a number of changes that increase resources allocated to the early stages of the appointments process with the aim of standingup earlier a national government's critical personnel and taking advantage of the early absence of a demanding policy agenda.
+We propose that the executive set an objective of offering four hundred nominations by the end of the first one hundred days.
 To handle these nominations, we propose that the Senate increase temporary staffing levels on committees before the election so that they can process a larger number of these early nominations.
-We also propose creating a new apparatus in the Executive Office of the Presidency to manage presidential Personnel similar in stature and operation at the Office of Management and Budget, supported by a standing professional staff, and managed by the White House staff.
-We also suggest highlighting that the 400 initial nominations should include a significant number of positions that have in the past resulted in confirmations by greater than 60 votes.
+We also propose creating a new apparatus in the Executive Office of the Presidency to manage presidential personnel similar in stature and operation at the Office of Management and Budget, supported by a standing professional staff, and managed by the White House staff.
+We also suggest highlighting that the four hundred initial nominations should include a significant number of positions that have in the past resulted in confirmations by greater than 60 votes.
 Affording the Senate an opportunity to confirm nominees by extraordinary majorities will beat back nascent tribalism.